sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

    18-19.
 Having placed the multiplicand (*guṇya*) below the multiplier (*guṇa*-*râśi*) as in the junction of two doors, multiply successively in the inverse or direct order, moving (the multiplier) each time.
 This process is known as kavâṭasandhi ("the door-junction method”).

-   When the multiplication (*pratyutpanna* ) is performed by keeping that (i.e., the multiplier) stationary, the process is called *tatstha* (i.e., "multiplication at the same place”) on that [account.](# "See Siṁhatilaka Sûri's comm.on Śrîpati's Gaṇita tilaka, Rule 15 16(i).
+   When the multiplication (*pratyutpanna* ) is performed by keeping that (i.e., the multiplier) stationary, the process is called *tatstha* (i.e., "multiplication at the same place”) on that account.[^452].
 The tatstha method of multiplication has been called tatsthâna-guṇana by Gaṇesa See .L (ASS), p.
 17.")

+[^452]: "See Siṁhatilaka Sûri's comm.on Śrîpati's Gaṇita tilaka, Rule 15 16(i

     20. The process of multiplication called *khaṇḍa* (or *khaṇḍa-guṇana*, "multiplication by parts") is of two varieties' (called *rûpa-vibhâga* and *sthâna-vibhâga*), depending on whether the multiplicand or multiplier is broken up into two or more parts whose sum or product is equal to it, or the digits standing in the diferent notational places (*sthâna*)of the multiplicand or multiplier are taken separately.

-These are the four methods of [multiplication](# "Cf. GSS, ii.
-1; GT, pp. 4-5, vv.
-15-16(i).
+These are the four methods of multiplication[^453].
 Also see MSi, xv.
 3; Sist, xiii.
 2; GK, I, p.
 4, vv.
 13-14.").

+[^453]: "Cf. GSS, ii.
+1; GT, pp. 4-5, vv.
+15-16(i

    For details of these methods, sec B. Datta and A. N. Singh, History of Hindu Mathematics, Part I, pp. 136-143, and 146-149.